airbnb/streamalert/docs/source/deployment.rst

 This will perform the following:

 * Create S3 buckets and encryption keys.
-* Create all AWS Lambda functions.
+* Create AWS Lambda functions.
-* Build all declared infrastructure in the Terraform files.
+* Build declared infrastructure in the Terraform files.
 * Deploy initial production AWS Lambda versions.

 Type ``yes`` at each prompt.